hequ/hequ/README.md

 Hi!
 I'm @hequ!

-I'm a backend / cloud developer, mostly typescript, aws, azure.
+I'm a backend focused fullstack developer.
+Golang, Rust, Typescript, Kubernetes, AWS, GCP.

 I write blog, and occasionally also a newsletter (will link these here later).